ITNerdSpace/jekyll/_posts/2018-07-21-from-google-assistant-to-mqtt.md

 title: From Google Assistant to MQTT
 image: /images/Google Assist to MQTT.png
 ---
-Here I want to define a custom Google Assistant action, which will recognize a phrase with an argument: "ok google, make me [a pizza]", and send both the action "makeme" and the argument ("a pizza") to an MQTT topic.
+Here I want to define a custom Google Assistant action, which will recognize a phrase with an argument: "ok google, make me [a pizza]", and send both the action "make" and the argument ("a pizza") to an MQTT topic.

 There's a very easy way to recognize custom phrases in Google Assistant, by using the Google Assistant and IFTTT integration: there's a Google Assistant trigger in IFTTT, which guide you to do that, I won't cover it here.